AlternativeFFFF/Alt-F4/submissions/dana-channel-routing/main.md

 * determine a number of *channels* between the rows of nodes.
 * assign a *channel* for each horizontal segment of the links.

-Where each horizontal line starts and ends is simply determined by which nodes they must be linked to, and the vertical segments are a simple projections from the nodes to the horizontal lines.
+Where each horizontal line starts and ends is simply determined by which nodes they must be linked to, and the vertical segments are simple projections from the nodes to the horizontal lines.

 ![Channels and trunks](dana-channels-and-trunks.png)
 (here the router decided to make 6 channels in cyan, then choose a channel for each red horizontal segments).